leokaplan/love2d-tutorials/README.md

 This is a series of tutorials aiming to teach game development using the Löve2d Engine.
 The course is based around projects, which we will be building from scratch and with small steps.

+I assume basic programming experience (a introductory course that covers variables, loops and functions is more than enough).

 After cloning/downloading,
  The recommended workflow is:
  * Choose a project